 So, next time we find ourselves at a worship service, let’s forget about us and totally worship Him.

 Questions for personal reflection

-John Stuart is the pastor of Erin Church in Knoxville, Tennessee.
-If you would like to comment or ask questions about today’s message, please send him an email to Traqair@aol.com.
+John Stuart is the pastor of Erin Presbyterian Church in Knoxville, Tennessee.
+If you would like to ask questions or make comments about today’s message, please send him an email to Traqair@aol.com.

-Today’s image is one of John’s latest summer drawings called ‘Sunflower Power.’
-If you would like to view a larger version, please click on the following link: Sunflowers.
+Today’s image is one of John’s latest Christmas drawings called ‘Star Angel.’
+If you would like to view a larger version, please click on the following link: Angel.